gesteban/itinerary-challenge/README.md

 Also known as Discovery Server, Eureka is a lookup server.
 All the microservices in the cluster register themselves to this server.

-It is used as dependency to provide circuit breaker pattern (through Hystrix) and client side load balancing pattern (through Ribbon).
+It is used as dependency to provide a circuit breaker pattern (through Hystrix) and a client side load balancing pattern (through Ribbon).

 [comment]: <> (Eureka also provides information about registered instances at <http://localhost:8099/>.)

 #### 3.3.2 Hystrix

-Enhances resilience of distributed systems providing circuit breaker pattern, monitoring calls between microservices to prevent cascading failures.
+Enhances resilience of distributed systems providing a circuit breaker pattern, monitoring calls between microservices to prevent cascading failures.

-Hystrix is used as security component as it automatically opens circuit when reached a threshold.
+Hystrix is used as a security component as it automatically opens the circuit when reached a threshold.

 [comment]: <> (Status can be checked through [Hystrix Monitor]&#40;http://localhost:8092/hystrix/monitor?stream=http%3A%2F%2Flocalhost%3A8092%2Factuator%2Fhystrix.stream%20&#41;.)